ptomato/talks/tc39-2022-11/README.md

 # What is needed for Stage 4?

 - test262 nearing completion
-- Implementations known to be near completion: SerenityOS, V8
+- Implementations known to be near completion: GraalJS, LibJS, V8
-- Implementations in progress: SpiderMonkey, JSC
+- Implementations in progress: Boa, JSC, SpiderMonkey
 - Pull request into ECMA-262 would be giant; stage it in sections?

 <!--